SpawnsSinner/SpawnsSinner/README.md

 hypersharing yumeshipper w/ all f/os except Leon Kennedy, Ada Wong & swap!Niko Elliott
 I disike all ships involving Leon. do not interpret My interactions or My plushies as a ship ever
 ### island build limit whisper = block.
 I am already in a party and am not interested in leaving it.
-We generally stay away from slenderverse fans and will only ever sit in the creepypasta area with our queerplatonic partner.       **emh & mh fandom please still dni !!** fictives/fictkin are okay.
+We generally stay away from slenderverse fans and will only ever sit in the creepypasta area with our partners.
+**emh & mh fandom please still dni !!** fictives/fictkin are okay.
 any ponies We use with a queerplatonic flag are based on the fictives in Our qpp system, please be respectful

 🟢 - actively looking at pt!! probably whispering someone